 Old Lady: I see you caught the attention of the Reditus.
 You must’ve done something amazing to draw their attention to this part of the world.
 I haven’t seen them in ages.
 Take a seat.
 They will go soon.
 Now tell me.
 What is it you have done?

-Augustus: Corydon Deus lives!
-I set him free now he lives in me.
+Augustus:

+I think Augustus is careful enough that he wouldn’t give this information to a stranger so easily.
+Needs revision. example:

+“AUGUSTUS: Corydon Deus has returned to us and guides his followers.
+He has delivered my son and I from the Reditus”

-Old Lady: Shhhh….
-Quiet.
-I want you to prove it.
+Old Lady: .(She thinks for a while) Nonsense.
+There’s no way the two of you could have escaped them alone.
+I want you to prove it or I’ll call the Reditus here and give you up

+CAESER: (alarmed) What do we do father?

 (Augustus casts Cure on the old lady)